epiphone/gradu/README.md

 ## Outline

 A tentative outline:

 1. Introduction
+- motivation, research questions, outline
-2. FaaS
+2. FaaS/Serverless
-  - description of the platform
+- general description of the platform and its implications
 - use cases
 - benefits and drawbacks
+3. Serverless architectural/design patterns
+- how to compose individual functions into larger systems
+- emerging FaaS-specific patterns
-  - focus on architectural/design patterns
+- applying existing patterns
-3. Migrating tacit.space app
+4. Migrating tacit.space app
+- implementing selected features utilizing patterns described in section 3
+- authentication, notifications, basic CRUD features, push/pull, other?
-4. Evaluation
+5. Evaluation
+- comparing the result with the original app
+- do the benefits/drawbacks outlined in section 2 apply?
-5. Conclusions
+6. Conclusions

 ## Materials
 - Relevant research articles summaried [here](./refs.md)